Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise: Problem formulation

 with a user chosen stage cost $\ell:\mathbb{R}^n\times\mathbb{U}\rightarrow\mathbb{R}$, a terminal cost $V_{\mathrm{f}}:\mathbb{R}^n\rightarrow\mathbb{R}$, and a horizon $N\in\mathbb{I}_{\geq 1}$.
 We assume that $f,\ell,V_{\mathrm{f}}$ are continuous and $\mathbb{U}$ is compact.
 Ideally, we would like to solve the following stochastic optimal control problem

 where $\pi$ are causal policies that minimize the infinite-horizon expected cost and ensure satisfaction of the chance constraints~\eqref{eq:prob_state} $\forall k\in\mathbb{I}_{\geq 0}$.
 Problem~\eqref{eq:SOCP} is not computationally tractable for multiple reasons: (i) optimization over policies $\pi$; (ii) infinite prediction horizon, and (iii) chance constraints~\eqref{eq:prob_state}.
-In this paper, we derive a computational tractable SMPC scheme that uses a receding-horizon implementation, optimizes open-loop inputs, and uses PRS to ensure satisfaction of the chance constraints. \begin{remark} (Probabilistic input constraints) In SMPC, input constraints $u(k)\in\mathbb{U}$ are often relaxed to probabilistic input constraints $\prob{u(k)\in\mathbb{U}}\geq p$~\cite{Hewing2018recovery_mechanism,Hewing2020indirect,schluter2022stochastic,Koehler2022interpolating}.
+In this paper, we derive a computational tractable SMPC scheme that uses a receding-horizon implementation, optimizes open-loop inputs, and uses PRS to ensure satisfaction of the chance constraints.
+For some of the specific designs (Sec.~\ref{sec:algorithm}) and the performance analysis (Sec.~\ref{sec:SNMPC_tractable}), we will consider the following standard regularity conditions. \begin{assumption}(Regularity conditions) \begin{enumerate}[label=\roman*)] \item The dynamics $f$ are Lipschitz continuous with respect to all arguments. \item The cost is given by $\ell(x,u)=\|x\|_Q^2+\|u\|_R^2$, $V_{\mathrm{f}}(x)=\|x\|_P^2$ with positive definite matrices $Q,R,P$. \item The origin is an equilibrium, i.e., $f(0,0,0)=0$, $0\in\mathbb{U}$, and $0\in\mathrm{interior}(\mathbb{X})$. \item The state constraint is given by $\mathbb{X}=\left\{x\in\mathbb{R}^n|~h_j(x)\leq 0,~j\in\mathbb{I}_{[1,r]}\right\}$ with $h_j:\mathbb{R}^n\rightarrow\mathbb{R}$ continuously differentiable, Lipschitz continuous, and (w.l.o.g.) $h_j(0)=-1$. \item The dynamics $f$ are continuously differentiable with respect to all arguments and linear in $w$, i.e.,\\ $f(x,u,w)\equiv f(x,u,0)+Gw$, $G\in\mathbb{R}^{n\times q}$. \end{enumerate} \end{assumption} \begin{remark} (Linearity in noise) Condition~\ref{asm:setup_regularity_CCM} requires that the noise $w$ appears linearly in the dynamics, which facilitates the construction of probabilistic reachable sets in Section~\ref{sec:CCM}.
+In case $w$ enters non-linearly, the construction of the reachable set can be formulated in an augmented state $[x(k);w(k)]\in\mathbb{R}^{n+p}$, see Appendix~\ref{app:affine_w} for details. \end{remark} \begin{remark} (Probabilistic input constraints) In SMPC, input constraints $u(k)\in\mathbb{U}$ are often relaxed to probabilistic input constraints $\prob{u(k)\in\mathbb{U}}\geq p$~\cite{Hewing2018recovery_mechanism,Hewing2020indirect,schluter2022stochastic,Koehler2022interpolating}.
 We consider hard input constraints due to their prevalence in practical applications and to simplify the exposition of PRS.
-However, the presented results can be naturally adjusted to this setup, see Section~\ref{sec:discussion_input} for details. \end{remark}
+However, the presented results can be naturally adjusted to this setup, see Section~\ref{sec:discussion_PRS} for details. \end{remark}